-Identifying colors of Turret Spiders vary depending on the part of the body; have green and brown hues while others are more purple and brown.
-The legs sometimes look like a darker brown.
-Males are discernibly different in that their abdomen might feature up to 3 plate-looking coverings whereas the female has been seen with just a single plate covering the abdomen.
+The identifying colors of Turret Spiders vary depending on the part of the body; have green and brown hues while others are more purple and brown.
+The legs sometimes look dark brown.
+Males are discernibly different in that their abdomen might feature up to 3 plate-looking coverings where the female has been seen with just a single plate covering the abdomen.
 Females are generally larger than males.

 Scientific Name: Atypoides riversi

 Size (Adult; Length): 13mm to 18mm (0.51in to 0.70in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Legs: Spiders have four pairs of legs and these are attached to the cephalothorax.